abdulwaheed76/practices/README.md

 #### Frontend / react
 1. Coding inline (s)css styles or any kind of view code in any way inline.
 It should go in separate file.
 1. Coding (s)css styles or any kind of view code in any way in react component file or file having html code.
 It should go in separate file.
 Even if the style is not a pure (s)css syntax but some object like of material ui parameter etc, anything to do with styles goes in a separate file with style name in file name or a .scss.
-If former, style object can be imported anywhere and used.
+If former, style object can be imported in the view component file and used.
 1. If more than one components are using a child component and passing the same props every time (or it is anticipated in near future), then that called function (or wrapper of it if its a third party lib), should have default prop values that can be overriden when and if needed)

 #### React
-1. Referencing and third party css, javascipt resource other than including it in bundle.js as code.
-You should use `import lib from 'package` (Valid rule if bundling is used)
+1. Referencing any third party css, javascipt resource other than including it in bundle.js as code.
+You should use `import` lib from `package` (Valid rule if bundling is used)

 #### Java
 1. Not using maven or gradle for dependancies but adding lib files directly
 1. Not testing with .jar before PR

+### Python
+To be added soon

 ## Routine

 #### Attendance
 1. Not informing timely (at least 24hours) in writing before a non-emergency leave.
 1. Not following "Daily routine" section on what to do at day start and day end.
+1. Not taking mandatory break from work for at least 30 minutes.

 #### Behaviour
 1. Not followin anything mentioned in appointment, policy, practices or any ammendmends in the said things.
-Panelty will be per rule not followed per day or number of times a rule is broken in a day.
 1. Asking for information that is already clearly present in appointment, policy or practices documents.
 This means employee had not carefully read the said and is irresponsibly consuming managemnt's time.
 However, if something is really missing, we welcome questions.

 # List of libs/framework approved for PR 2/3